Pani Popo is a Samoan sweet roll baked in a delicious coconut sauce. One of my favorite Pacific-Island dishes from my bakery days in Hawaii.

 - Hawaiian Wedding Cake: Hawaiian Wedding Cake starts with a simple cake mix.
 Add a splash of coconut and pineapple and it becomes a refreshing cake that tastes like a piña colada.

 - Coconut Cream Cake with Coconut Cream Cheese Frosting: This Coconut Cream Cake is a coconut lovers dream!
-It is a coconut infused cake, with a rich and creamy coconut cream cheese frosting, sprinkled with even more toasted coconut.
-You will be in coconut heaven with every bite.
+Coconut infused cake, with a rich and creamy coconut cream cheese frosting, sprinkled with even more toasted coconut, you will be in coconut heaven with every bite.

 - Caribbean Coconut Fudge Bars: These Caribbean Coconut Fudge Bars can’t be beat!
 A soft oatmeal cookie crust with chocolate fudge and gooey coconut topping- an instant favorite!

 - Orange Pineapple Cake: Orange Pineapple cake is a light, fruity cake with an island flair.
 You will love the delicious whipped creamy topping!
 Perfect for potlucks and parties!

 How to make Pani Popo (Samoan Coconut Rolls)

 - Coat a 9x13 glass baking dish with cooking spray and arrange rolls evenly to thaw (if doing homemade rolls, roll dough into golf-ball size balls and arrange the same way).

 - Cover with plastic wrap sprayed with cooking spray (to keep dough from sticking to the plastic wrap).

 - Allow to rise until doubled in size.
 This can take 4-5 hours.
 If you need the rolls to thaw quicker, follow the quick-rise instructions on the frozen roll packaging.

 - Pre-heat oven to 350-degrees.